Endless Legend 2: Development

 The game was developed by Amplitude Studios.
 Since Amplitude bought itself out from Sega and became an independent company in November 2024, it was unable to self-publish the game.
 CEO of Amplitude, Romain de Waubert de Genlis, approached Hooded Horse and negotiated a publishing deal with them in two weeks.

 The "Tidefall" mechanic was designed to encourage late-game exploration, as Amplitude recognized that one common pitfall of 4X games is that players often stop exploring after the early game.
 The team decided against adding a mechanic that would see rising ocean levels reclaiming cities and destroying units, as they felt players would not appreciate their hard-earned efforts being destroyed easily.
 The game's combat system was drawn from Amplitude's previous work on Humankind.

 Endless Legend 2 was announced in January 2025.
 The game was released through early access on September 22, 2025.
-The early access version of the game has four factions available for players.
+The early access version of the game had four factions available for players.
+The game left early access on September 17, 2026.
+The game also launched on PlayStation 5 and Xbox Series X/S on the same date.

-Reception

-The game received a demo release in August 2025 receiving generally positive sentiment from fans and journalists.
-An Early access program was set for Fall 2025.